-The campus guideline for how much budget is reasonable to reestablish, or carryforward, in the new fiscal year is 1% or less of the total General Fund budget, in accordance with the “Budget and Net Position Internal Reporting” policy.
+The campus guideline for how much budget is reasonable to reestablish, or carryforward, in the new fiscal year is one percent or less of the total General Fund budget, in accordance with the “Budget and Net Position Internal Reporting” policy.
 Each division should ensure that their unit carryforwards fall within these guidelines.

-During the 4th quarter of the fiscal year, you should be monitoring your expenses in order to determine your year-end financial position.
+During the fourth quarter of the fiscal year, you should be monitoring your expenses in order to determine your year-end financial position.
 With anticipated final fiscal activity in mind, you can begin planning for your carryforward.
 Using a Revenue and Expense summary report, you can estimate your final fiscal activity and how that relates to your budget.
-Budget and Fiscal Planning recommends transferring excess budget balance available that is over 1% of total budget to a plant fund (Fund 72) speedtype.
+Budget and Fiscal Planning recommends transferring excess budget balance available that is over one percent of total budget to a plant fund (Fund 72) speedtype.
 It is recommended to keep those resources in the plant fund until needed.

 Fund 10 speedtypes that have a deficit balance and are linked to a fund 72 speedtype with sufficient funds to cover the deficit will receive an automatic cash transfer after each June close.
 If there aren’t sufficient funds in the fund 72 speedtype to cover the deficit you may do a manual cash transfer to cover all or part of the deficit.

 Departments have until the 2nd campus close to do entries, about two weeks into July.
 However, you are encouraged to close your unit’s books sooner than the final day of close.
 It is reasonable, and encouraged, to have squared up the majority of your unit’s financial activity during June.

 The cash carryforward entries are recorded as “TROLLFY##” in the journal line description.